teesha902/FYP_ASMLab/DLC/readme.md

 - Creating a new DLC project
 - Extracting & labeling frames
-- Training a network (on GPU only)
+- Training a network (run on GPU only)
 - Running inference

 ---